 Dermatophytosis or ringworm is a fungal infection caused by some common organisms such as:

-That ringworm can happen to dogs, cats, humans, and other animals – and it can be spread from one to another which is all the more reason to be able to identify this condition in your animals and get it treated right away!
+Don’t worry; you don’t have to remember these names; identifying it as ringworm in dogs is good enough!
+But it’s important to understand that ringworm can happen to dogs, cats, humans, and other animals – and it can be spread from one to another, which is all the more reason to be able to identify this condition in your animals and get it treated right away!

 Symptoms and Clinical Signs of Ringworm in Dogs

 The first thing that will tip you off is seeing skin lesions on your dog.
-Of course, not every skin lesion is ringworm; it could be another disease as well.
+Of course, not every skin lesion is ringworm; it could also be another disease.
+But when the lesion is combined with some of the following, it could indicate ringworm:

 You’ll also probably see dermatophytes in any of the following places: